Mid-Con Is Now A Premium Market For Natural Gas And NGLs (NYSEARCA:UNG)

 - Due to structural changes in the propane market, mid-con propane inventory has been lower than usual while East Coast propane inventory set new five-year highs almost every week in October.
 Additional options for Canadian producers to export propane production has led to less propane imported into the mid-con region.
 This movement east is tightening mid-con supply and has been a core element in the narrowing spread between Conway and Mont Belvieu propane basis differential.

 - The supply deficit and developments in the mid-con propane market have recently driven up basis prices at regional hubs.
-Since the first week of October, mid-con NGPL prices have rallied substantially, to above $3.00/MMBtu in the last week of October 2020.
+Since the first week of October, mid-con natural gas prices have rallied substantially, to above $3.00/MMBtu in the last week of October 2020.
 Conway, Kansas propane spot prices are now at a premium to Mont Belvieu at $0.53, reflecting strong demand and below-normal forecasted temperatures.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it.
 I have no business relationship with any company whose stock is mentioned in this article.